CPHS/OPHS Glossary of Terms

 training, or public service project, and to perform research

 involving human subjects.
-A PI has primary responsibility
+A PI has primary responsibility for

-state statutes.
+statutes.

 As a general rule, the PI on the grant funding the research must be listed as the PI on the CPHS application.
 All academic senate faculty members, and a few other categories listed in the policy, have PI status by title (i.e. as part of their appointment).
 Those who do not have PI status by title can request status by exception through the office of the Vice Chancellor for Research.